 Your life doesn’t stop when you’re pregnant, and neither should your workouts.
 Once you get over the initial exhausted, morning-sickness hump and roll into the high-energy second trimester, there are tons of excellent reasons to hit the gym or pool.
 The US Department of Health & Human Services recommends getting in 150 minutes every week of moderate-intensity aerobic activity during pregnancy.
 What counts as moderate intensity?
-If your heart rate is up, you’re sweating but can still talk normally (you just couldn’t sing if you tried), you’re in the right zone.
-And mega benefits—such as reduced risk of gestational diabetes, cesareans and preeclampsia, not to mention improved fitness and psychological well-being—make maternity fitness a no-brainer.
+If your heart rate is up and you’re sweating but can still talk normally (you just couldn’t sing if you tried), you’re in the right zone.
+And mega benefits—such as reduced risk of gestational diabetes, cesareans and preeclampsia, not to mention improved physical and psychological well-being—make maternity fitness a no-brainer.
 Of course, you want to be comfortable and still look good (hey, we hear you).
 No sweat!
 Here are our picks for best maternity workout clothes from fitness experts and moms alike.

-Do I Really Need Maternity Workout Clothes?
+Do You Really Need Maternity Workout Clothes?

 Plus, to the surprise of many new moms, it’s not just a few months of wear.
-“In hindsight, had I known I’d wear maternity workout clothes after delivery, I’d have spent more,” says Olivia Koszuta, a Denver mom of a 3-month-old baby girl who took Spin class twice weekly throughout her pregnancy.
+“In hindsight, had I known I’d wear maternity workout clothes after delivery, I’d have spent more,” says Olivia Koszuta, a Denver mom of a 3-month-old baby girl who took spin class twice weekly throughout her pregnancy.
 “I’m still wearing Old Navy maternity leggings at three months out!
 Pants just don’t fit normally for a while.
 It’ll probably take another three months for my belly to go down.”

 Maternity Sports Bras